-The six major banks play a prominent role in the Canadian banking system, each maintaining an extensive and evolving branch network, augmented by automated banking machines, as well as telephone, internet, and mobile banking systems.
-The industry is considered mature with moderate growth, supported by an overall focus on productivity, investments in infrastructure and technology integration.
+The six major banks play a prominent role in the Canadian banking system, each maintaining an extensive and evolving branch network, augmented by automated banking machines, contact centres and digital platforms.
+The industry is considered mature with moderate growth, supported by an overall focus on productivity, continued investments in infrastructure and technology.
 Although the major banks offer similar products and services, they compete on offerings, pricing, service models and technology, as well as entering into partnerships and alliances, with a goal of gaining a strategic advantage and serving customers better.
 Increased competition is also evident in the drive for scale and operating efficiencies.

 BMO's Canadian P&C banking business is one of the top five in Canada in all core product areas, providing a full range of lending, deposit and treasury management products and services to eight million customers.
 Canadian P&C continues to focus on strengthening customer loyalty in order to generate growth in a competitive environment, as well as increasing digital capabilities to augment the customer experience.
 Personal Banking provides customers with a wide range of products and services, including chequing and savings accounts, credit cards, mortgages and everyday financial and investment advice.
-Our employees are focused on providing exceptional service to all of our customers every time they interact with us.
+The Bank's employees are focused on providing exceptional service to all of its customers every time they interact with us.

-Canadian P&C's award winning1 commercial bank possesses a strong competitive position in commercial lending, with a number two market share for business loans of up to \$25 million.
-Commercial Banking provides small business and commercial banking customers with a broad suite of commercial products and services, including business deposit accounts, commercial credit cards, business loans and commercial mortgages, cash management solutions, foreign exchange and specialized banking programs.
-Our Commercial bankers partner with our customers to help them grow and manage their business.
+Canadian P&C's award winning! commercial bank possesses a strong competitive position in commercial lending, with a number two market share for business loans of up to \$25 million.
+Commercial Banking provides small business and commercial banking clients with a broad suite of commercial products and services, including business deposit accounts, commercial credit cards, business loans and commercial mortgages, cash management solutions, foreign exchange and specialized banking programs.
+The Bank's Commercial bankers partner with clients to help them grow and manage their business.

-1 In 2019, the Bank was named the Best Commercial Bank in Canada by World Finance Magazine for the fifth consecutive year.
+1 In 2020, the Bank was named the Best Commercial Bank in Canada by World Finance Magazine for the sixth consecutive year.

 In Canada, BMO Wealth Management competes with domestic banks, insurance companies, trust companies, global private banks, investment counselling firms, and mutual fund companies.
 BMO Wealth Management's Canadian businesses have strong brand recognition and market position.
-BMO Private Wealth offers a comprehensive range of client-focused investment, wealth advisory and financial services and solutions through BMO Nesbitt Burns direct brokerage and the award winning BMO Private Bank1.
+BMO Private Wealth provides full-service investing, award-winning private banking1 and wealth advisory services to high net worth and ultra-high net worth clients, leveraging strong financial planning and advice-based solutions.
 BMO InvestorLine provides a range of digital investment services that compete effectively with online brokerages and digital advice providers.
-In the United States, BMO Wealth Management competes primarily in U.S. personal wealth and asset management, with our strategic presence in the

-Chicago and Milwaukee area and in select high-growth wealth markets across the country.
-In EMEA and Asia, BMO Wealth Management competes primarily in asset management through BMO Global Asset Management.
+BMO Insurance competes with Canadian insurance companies in providing individual life and annuity products as well as pension de-risking solutions.
+In the United States, BMO Wealth Management competes primarily in U.S. personal wealth and advisory services, with a strategic presence in the States of Illinois and Wisconsin and in select high-growth wealth markets across the country.
+BMO Global Asset Management competes primarily with the world's largest asset managers and has offices in over 20 locations worldwide.
 BMO Mutual Funds and BMO Exchange Traded Funds offer clients innovative investment solutions across a range of channels.

-1 BMO Private Banking was named Best Private Bank in Canada by World Finance for the ninth consecutive year.
+1 BMO Private Banking was named Best Private Bank in Canada by World Finance for the tenth consecutive year.